Evolution of Gaussian Concentration Bounds under Diffusions: Further applications of the distance Gaussian moment

-which, for a certain range of (strictly positive) parameters has a strange attractor \cite[Chapter 14]{HSD}.
+which, for a certain range of (strictly positive) parameters, has a strange attractor \cite[Chapter 14]{HSD}.

-Adding a noise which satisfies the condition of Theorem \ref{cthmW}, this leads to a unique invariant probability measure whose properties are largely unknown.
+Adding a noise which satisfies the condition of Theorem \ref{faible_descente}, this leads to a unique invariant probability measure whose properties are largely unknown.
 However, this measure satisfies GCBS.
-This can be proved observing that the Lorenz system translated by the vector $(0,0,-2r)$ satisfies \eqref{confi} using the squared norm $\|(x,y,z)\|^2=rx^2+\sigma y^2+\sigma z^2$ with
+This can be proved observing that the stochastic process $X_t=(X_t^{(1)},X_t^{(2)},X_t^{(3)}-2r)$ satisfies \eqref{confi} using the squared norm $\|(x_1,x_2,x_3)\|^2=rx_1^2+\sigma x_2^2+\sigma x_3^2$ with